Windows (Visual Studio)

 git clone https://github.com/microsoft/vcpkg.git

-KiCad requires a vcpkg.exe tool released since Jan 2022, therefore ensure any existing copy of vcpkg is up to date and bootstrap it again if required.
+KiCad requires a vcpkg.exe tool released since Jan 2022,therefore ensure any existing copy of vcpkg is up to date and bootstrap it again if required.

 KiCad Specific Setup

-1. CMakeSettings.json
+3. CMakeSettings.json

-Contained in the build root is a CMakeSettings.json.sample, copy and rename this file to CMakeSettings.json Edit CMakeSettings.json update the VcPkgDir environment variable up top to match the location of your vcpkg clone.
+1. Update the VcPkgDir environment variable up top to match the location of your vcpkg clone.

 { "VcPkgDir": "D:/vcpkg/" },

-2. "Open Folder" in Visual Studio
+4. "Open Folder" in Visual Studio

 • Launch Visual Studio (only after completing the above steps).